What I Wish Other People Understood About Losing A Child

 It's an ongoing battle to balance the pain and guilt of outliving your child with the desire to live in a way that honors them and their time on this earth.
 I remember going on a family cruise 18 months after Brandon died.
 On the first day, I stood at the back of the ship and bawled that I wasn't sharing this experience with him.
 Then I had to steady myself and recognize that I was also creating memories with my surviving sons, and enjoy the time with them in the present moment.

 As bereaved parents, we are constantly balancing holding grief in one hand and a happy life after loss in the other.
 You might observe this when you are with us at a wedding, graduation, or other milestone celebration.
 Don't walk away—witness it with us and be part of our process.

 5. Accept the fact that our loss might make you uncomfortable.

 Grief is the pendulum swing of love.
-The stronger and deeper the love the more grief will be created on the other side.
-Consider it a sacred opportunity to stand shoulder to shoulder with someone who have endured one of life's most frightening events.
+The stronger and deeper the love, the more grief will be created on the other side.
+Consider it a sacred opportunity to stand shoulder to shoulder with someone who has endured one of life's most frightening events.
 Rise up with us.